 - Take ¼ cup unpopped corn and spread it out in the air fryer basket.
 Cover with a wire mesh basket or wire mesh cover to prevent the corn from flying.
 Put it back into the air fryer and air fryer for about 6-8 minutes.

 - I take out the plug after about 6-7 minutes when I hear that the popping sound inside the air fryer has stopped.

 - Take out the plug or turn off switch and then remove the basket.
 Most of the corn pops and turns into popcorn.
 If you have some unpopped corn then remove them and keep aside.

 - I try to repop them by putting them at 180 C for another 6 minutes.

 - Meanwhile, take out the popcorn in the bowl.
 Spray lightly with oil spray and add seasoning of choice.
 I love salt and pepper, peri peri seasoning, salt, cayenne and lime, garlic salt and cayenne.
 Have it right away.

-2. I found a couple of popcorn had flown up and got stuck to the fryer coil.
-To avoid this cover the kernels with a mesh kind of cover before popping.
+2. To avoid popcorn from flying up to the coil cover the kernels with a wire mesh basket before popping.

 3. If you use a foil to make a packet for your corn, then your popcorn will take much longer, about 15-18 minutes.
 I don’t need foil because my air fryer basket mesh does not allow the corn kernels to fall through and allows easy circulation of heat for faster popping.